lfeng100/Flick-Pick/team-contract.md

 ## Roles

-- XXX is our team lead, and is responsible for coordinating the project.
+- Sajeen is our team lead, and is responsible for coordinating the project.
-- XXX is our technical lead, and is responsible for ensuring technical aspects are completed correctly.
+- Leo is our technical lead, and is responsible for ensuring technical aspects are completed correctly.
-- XXX are responsible for the front-end design and features.
+- Ashvin and Aryan are responsible for the front-end design and features.
-- XXX are responsible for the database and backend design.
+- Alex and Jerry are responsible for the database and backend design.

 ## Communication and Meetings